renakaagusta/qiscus-multichannel-widget-ios/README.md

 1. Create a Certificate Signing Request(CSR).
 2. Create a Push Notification SSL certificate in Apple Developer site.
 3. Export a p12 file and upload it to https://support.qiscus.com/hc/en-us/requests/new.
-4. Register a device token in Qiscus SDK and parse Qiscus APNS messages.
+4. Register a device token in Multichannel Widget and handle incoming notification.

 #### Step Push Notification 1:  Create A Certificate Signing Request(CSR)